Janet Routledge

-Janet Routledge is a Canadian politician, who was elected to the Legislative Assembly of British Columbia in the 2017 provincial election.
-She represents the electoral district of Burnaby North as a member of the British Columbia New Democratic Party caucus.
-Since November 18, 2024, she has served as the NDP caucus whip.
+Janet Routledge MLA is a Canadian politician who has served as a member of the Legislative Assembly of British Columbia (MLA) representing the electoral district of Burnaby North since 2017.
+A member of the New Democratic Party, she has served as the caucus whip since 2024.

+In 2026, Routledge endorsed Rob Ashton in that year's federal NDP leadership race.